-CELLPHONES - WHAT CAN THEY TELL US
+CELLPHONES - WHAT CAN THEY TELL US THROUGH FORENSICS

 With almost all adults carrying a cellphone wherever they go, there is a high probability that any legal case whether employment, criminal or otherwise will involve cellphone data in some way.
 Although we know cellphones may be relevant it is not always easy to determine benefits of collecting and analyzing cellphone data.
-To help with this determination I have detailed below four tasks that a cellphone forensic expert is commonly asked to perform:
+To help with this determination we have detailed below four tasks that a cellphone forensic expert is commonly asked to perform:

 1. Create an Activity Timeline